AndreasChristensen89/resto-booking-system/README.md

 - Booking error: I knew 29/11 was booked at 17:00 - tried to see available times for 40 guests on that day - 14:30 is marked as an available time, which means they have the booking until 17:30, which is too long.
 - Need to fix reset password form - seems to work now
 - May not be bug, but no reservations cannot be made if admin has not set opening hours or booking interval
-- During testing there's no access to other models

 Fixed bugs